-Along with hockey and politeness, universal health care is known to define us as Canadians.
+Along with hockey and politeness, universal health care is one of those things that defines us as Canadians.
 It’s a safety net that helps keep our finances healthy.
-But there’s a good chance you don’t have as much protection against health costs as you might think.
+But there’s a chance you don’t have as much protection against health costs as you might think.

 What does your provincial health plan cover?

 Provincial health plans cover only “medically necessary” services.
 These include those provided in a hospital.
-Various provinces have expanded the scope of their plans to cover expenses such as prescription drugs or eye exams.
-But these are usually only given to certain groups of people.
+Various provinces have expanded their plans to cover expenses such as prescription drugs or eye exams.
+However, these benefits usually cover only certain groups of people.
 These include seniors, children or those in need.
 That leaves a range of health or health-related expenses uncovered for most of us.

 Are your employee benefits enough?

 Do you have employee benefits at work?
-You may think that will take care of the gaps left by your provincial plan.
-But closer review of your benefits may reveal only partial coverage for the cost of things like eyeglasses, orthodontia or laser eye surgery.
-Or, in some basic-level plans, you may not receive any coverage at all for these medical needs.
+You may think that will take care of the gaps your provincial plan leaves.
+But look closer.
+Your benefits may only partly cover the cost of things like antibiotics, orthodontia or laser eye surgery.
+In some basic-level plans, you may not be covered at all for these medical needs.
 Let’s look at braces for your child or yourself as an example.
 Those braces may cost, on average, $5,000 to $6,000.
 But your workplace plan may cover only half of that cost.
 You may also have to manage other limitations, such as deductibles, co-payments, and annual and lifetime maximums.
 These restrictions may leave you significantly out of pocket.

-So what can you do to help reduce the financial stress of health care as you age?
+So, what can you do to help ease the financial stress of health care as you age?
 For starters, it helps to look into all your health insurance options to see what’s right for you.

 - Find out how a serious illness could affect your finances.
 Try this Critical illness insurance calculator.

-Disability insurance pays you a percentage of your salary if you can't continue working due to an injury or illness.
+Disability insurance pays you some of your salary if you can't keep working because of injury or illness.
 You must be under age 65 to qualify for this insurance.

-Just as you go to a doctor for medical advice, it’s wise to see a professional for help with your financial plan.
+Just as it’s wise to go to a doctor for medical advice, it’s smart to work with a professional on your financial plan.
 A Sun Life Financial advisor can help.
-When you’re reviewing your finances with an advisor, you may want to review your health protection as well.
+When you’re reviewing your finances with an advisor, you can look at your health protection, too.
 An advisor can give you more information about health insurance.
-And, they can help you figure out which type fits well with your financial situation.
+And, they can help you figure out which type fits your financial situation best.